Better Health in Bangladesh

 Overview

 Working with the Directorate General of Drug Administration, BHB helped develop and implement an accreditation model for both pharmacies and medicine shops, which led to the development of the country’s first national standards for retail drug outlets and an accreditation implementation strategy.
 These national standards cover the physical premises, personnel, training, counseling, storage, and record keeping.
 Drug outlets that meet these criteria are accredited as Model Pharmacies or Model Medicine Shops, which provide improved access to affordable, quality pharmaceutical products and services.
-BHB is implementing this standard for retail drug outlets in 11 districts of the country and is working with the directorate to revitalize its strategy and the tools used to strengthen inspection and monitoring of Model Pharmacies and Model Medicine Shops.
+BHB implemented this standard for retail drug outlets in 11 districts of the country and is working with the directorate to revitalize its strategy and the tools used to strengthen inspection and monitoring of Model Pharmacies and Model Medicine Shops.

 Specialized Approach to Training Medicine Dispensers Shows Positive Results in Bangladesh